joemoose/psiops/docs/combat.md

 | 17–20 | 0 | 5 |
 | 21+ | 0 | 6 |

 The number of attacks per round indicates how many opponents the mob can attack during its turn in a combat round.
 If there are fewer opponents than the mob’s attacks, the remaining attacks are wasted.

 !!! note

 	You’ll notice that armor increases as the number of opponents decreases.
 The mob isn’t equipping more body armor.
 Rather, larger mobs are less spread out, increasing their target density.

 Regardless of a mob’s size, its *damage modifier* is fixed, typically **+1**.

 !!! example

-	You face *10* street thugs.
+	You face **10** street thugs.
 The GM merges them into a mob.
 The resulting mob, composed of the 10 thugs, has **1** armor and can attack up to **3** times.
-The GM sets its damage modifier to +1*.
+The GM sets its damage modifier to **+1**.

 ### Attacking a Mob

-For **each point** of damage a mob takes, its member count decreases by **1**.
+For each point of damage a mob takes, its member count decreases by **1**.
 The member count can be considered the mob’s HP.

 !!! note

-	When you and other team members attack the same mob, all damage is cumulative.
-Mobs are an exception to the general rule that cumulative damage doesn’t apply when attacking a target.
+	When you and other team members attack the same mob, all damage is cumulative.<br/>Mobs are an exception to the general rule that cumulative damage doesn’t apply when attacking a target.
 See [Multiple Attackers](#multiple-attackers).

 As a mob’s member count decreases, its stats change when it crosses the threshold for the next size down.
 When a mob reaches **0** members, it’s eliminated.

 !!! example

-	An operator faces a mob of **14** members with *0* armor and *4* attacks.
-The operator's attack deals **4** points of damage, reducing the mob to **10** members.
-Because the mob is smaller, its stats change to *1* armor and *3* attacks.
+	You face a mob of **14** members with **0** armor and **4** attacks.
+You attack and deal **4** points of damage, reducing the mob to **10** members.
+Because the mob is smaller, its stats change to **1** armor and **3** attacks.